geerlingguy/pi-webcam/README.md

   1. The Raspberry Pi should ask to be restarted.
 Go ahead and restart now, and wait for it to boot back up.
   1. Open the Terminal application (in the launcher or in Menu > Accessories > Terminal).
   1. Install Ansible: `sudo apt update && sudo apt install -y python3-dev python3-pip libyaml-dev libffi-dev && sudo pip3 install --no-binary pyyaml ansible` (**Warning**: this can take a while, especially on slower Pis!).
-  1. Test the Ansible installation: `ansible --version` (should output the Ansible version).
   1. Clone this repository to your Pi: `git clone https://github.com/geerlingguy/pi-webcam.git`
   1. Go into the repository directory: `cd pi-webcam`
   1. Use the local inventory file: `cp inventory-local.example inventory`